DeannaCarina/BCAwareness/README.md

 <hr>

 ## Introduction
-The Breast Review website covers some educative information on breast cancer awareness.
-The steps to take in examining your breasts, how often the breasts should be examine, risks factors associated with breast cancers and why early detection can save lives.
+The Breast Review website is educative information resource on breast cancer awareness.
+The website will have features such as a vieo on the steps to take when examining the breasts, how often the breasts should be examined, risks factors associated with breast cancer and why early detection can save lives.
 <br>
-The World Health Organisation (WHO) Objectives is to reduce global breast cancer mortality by 2.5% per year, thereby averting 2.5 million breast cancer deaths globally between 2020 and 2040.
+The World Health Organisation's (WHO) Objective is to reduce global breast cancer mortality by 2.5% per year, thereby averting 2.5 million breast cancer deaths globally between 2020 and 2040.
 Reducing global breast cancer mortality by 2.5% per year would avert 25% of breast cancer deaths by 2030 and 40% by 2040 among women under 70 years of age.
 The three pillars toward achieving these objectives are: health promotion for early detection; timely diagnosis; and comprehensive breast cancer management.
 It is therefore imperative for frequent reviews on the breast for early detection.
 <br>
-We created this website with HTML and CSS with the use of other technologies.
+We created this website with HTML, CSS and JavaScript as well as with the use of other technologies.
-There are also contact links at the bottom of all pages with other resourceful links/sites.

 ### Demo
+A live demo of the website can be found <a href="https://deannacarina.github.io/BCAwareness/" target="_blank">**HERE**</a><br>
 <img src="assets/readmeimages/responsive.png" width="700px">

 ## Collaborators